It may be argued there is something in the water we are all drinking, and perhaps something also in the food we are eating. Something is different.

 This year has unleashed changes that may prove to be revolutionary.
 A pandemic continues to plague the world, and in the United States, thousands have taken to the streets demanding social change, a lament that has been picked up and repeated throughout the world.
 Those with power are under increased scrutiny, and those traditionally without power now have an increased voice with which to be heard.

-While some still protest against the existence of systemic oppression, the harm of which has multiplied across generations, one doesn’t really have to look any further than the evolution of the food and drinks we consume as evidence of perpetuation of disparity.
+While some still protest against the existence of systemic oppression, the harm of which has multiplied across generations, one doesn’t really have to look any further than the evolution of the food and drinks we consume as evidence of the perpetuation of disparity.
 Tom Standage has written a helpful book on the subject entitled A History of the World in Six Glasses.
 Excluding water, he details the influence of drinks on the history of the world and the development of culture.
 I found this to be a tremendously engaging and interesting book, one which demonstrates that long before anyone was thinking about systemic structures, they were showing up in the very beverages we consume.

 Standage lists the six drinks as “beer, wine, spirits, (all other varieties of alcoholic beverages) coffee, tea, and cola.”
 What’s interesting is that for most of human history, many of these beverages, especially those with medicinal properties, belonged exclusively to the wealthy.
 With many of these drinks serving colonial powers who then enslaved others so the free flow of these drinks at market prices might continue uninterrupted.
 And, on occasion, they served as a means for the oppressed to push back against authority.
-For instance, one can hardly forget the notorious dumping of tea into the Boston harbor by patriotic rioters from our own history.
+For instance, one can hardly forget the notorious dumping of tea into the Boston harbor from our own history.

 The dumping of tea served to gain the attention of the British crown by unrepresented populations; whereas the consumption of coffee would become the elixir of religious reformers and radical politicians.
 According to Standage, “coffeehouses became popular venues for academic discussion, particularly among those who took an interest in the progress of science, or ‘natural philosophy’ as it was known at the time.”
 This would prompt the poet Thomas Jordan to write in 1667,